PNNL-Comp-Mass-Spec/PgSQL-View-Creator-Helper/README.md

 ## Console Switches

-PgSqlViewCreatorHelper. is a console application, and must be run from the Windows command prompt.
+PgSqlViewCreatorHelper is a console application, and must be run from the Windows command prompt.

 ```
 PgSqlViewCreatorHelper.exe